Research Review and Ethics

 All forms, questionnaires or instruments to be used, and copies of other materials which the participants will experience must be submitted to the chair of the committee.
 The required forms are located in a shared Google drive.
-To gain access to this shared drive, please contact the Chair of the RREC, Lee Dixon using the link in the For More Information box on this page.
+To gain access to this shared drive, please contact the Chair of the RREC, Ben Kunz by emailing the RREC Mailbox, link below:

 Once the proposal has been approved by the committee, the chair of the committee will inform the faculty sponsor of the research and the PSY 101 Research Coordinator.
 The PSY 101 Research Coordinator will activate the study in the SONA System, which will allow time slot posting for student participants.
 Participants and testing cannot be started until approval from the committee.

 As a researcher you must follow the American Psychological Association's (APA) guidelines for the Ethical Principles of Psychologists and Code of Conduct, and in particular section eight of that code.
 You can access the APA website from the link in the For More Information box on this page.
 The federal government also maintains important rules for research involving human participants or records of their participation (45 CFR 46).
 These guidelines and laws include but are not limited to the following responsibilities of researchers:

 - Do not recruit or test participants until your study has been approved by the committee.